 Before each massage therapy session, Dr. Hudgins will ask you about your aches and pains and how your current self-care plan is progressing.
 This 10-minute inquiry is very important because it provides the initial feedback that Dr. Hudgins needs to proceed with your therapy session.
 Expect another 10-minutes of inquiry after the therapy session to discuss the muscle issues you noticed during the session, so your observations can be compared with those made by Dr. Hudgins.
 These pre-session and post-session discussions, along with notes taken on previous sessions, allow you and Dr. Hudgins to evaluate how the therapy is progressing, so the therapy plan can be adjusted if necessary.
-This approach is known as "evidence based" therapy.
+This approach is part of his "evidence based" approach to therapy.

 The notes taken during these discussions and your therapy sessions form the database for the scientific approach to Dr. Hudgins' massage therapy work.
 These notes are also the basis for "technical reports" he can write for you upon request.
 These reports are helpful in sharing your therapy information with a physician, physical therapist, or an insurance company.
 In general, these reports are requested when a person's therapy is covered by Worker's Compensation, or when a person is about to discuss a health issue with their physician.